C. H. Lang

 Lang combination handles, hard rubber.

 Shown below is a combination handle, with ebonite instead of hardwood, and metalwork that matches that of the Lang machine shop.
-This adjustable handle was designed to take the standard regulating tools that we use today, but with a friction fit, rather than a collet.
+This adjustable handle was designed to take the standard regulating tools that we use today, but with a friction fit and clutch, rather than a collet and clutch.
 Not included in the 1905 Lang piano tool catalogue.

 C.H.
 Lang. grand regulating tool.